Guidelines for Testing E-commerce Websites

-Click on an item in the cart – we should be able to see more information about the product we just clicked either as a popup or redirecting to product page.
+Click on an item in the cart – we should be able to see more information about the product we just clicked either as a popup or redirecting to the product page.

-Add item(s) to the cart, close the browser and reopen the same site – ideally the cart should still hold your items.
+Add item(s) to the cart, close the browser and reopen the same site – ideally, the cart should still hold your items.
 N.B this particularly depends on the requirements on how the cart should behave.